-NORM - Naturally-Occurring Radioactive Materials that have not been concentrated or enhanced such as rock, non-commercial use gypsum (plaster or fertilizer), sand blast media, ceramics (firebrick or pottery), colored glass, etc. Individual truckloads may be accepted if concentrations of radium-226, uranium-238, and thorium-232 are all less than 25 pCi/g.
-The investigation alarm setpoint is to be set at five (5) times background radiation levels.

-- Processed and Concentrated Naturally-Occurring Radioactive Materials such as filter or evaporator sludges, furnace slag, titanium or fertilizer purification wastes, etc. in which the concentration of radionuclides has been increased over the natural material's concentration in the environment by application of heat, filtration or chemical extraction.
+- NORM Naturally-Occurring Radioactive Materials that have not been concentrated or enhanced such as rock, non-commercial use gypsum (plaster or fertilizer), sand blast media, ceramics (firebrick or pottery), colored glass, etc. NORM determinations will be made by the NYSDEC Radiation Materials Management (RMM) personnel.
+The investigation alarm setpoint is to be set at not less than two (2) times but not greater than five (5) times background radiation levels, per 6 NYCRR Part 363-7.1(a)(5)(ii).
+If NORM is suspected to have caused an alarm, the procedures in Section 14.2 will be followed for potential acceptance of the material. - Processed and Concentrated Naturally-Occurring Radioactive Materials such as filter or evaporator sludges, furnace slag, titanium or fertilizer purification wastes, etc. in which the concentration of radionuclides has been increased over the natural material's concentration in the environment by application of heat, filtration or chemical extraction.
 Such materials may NOT be accepted into the landfill. - Medical Use-Radionuclides such as iodine-131, iodine-125, technetium-99m, thallium-204, and other short half-life nuclides may be accepted into the landfill if they have been excreted from a medical patient (such as into a diaper).
-Such materials in vials, syringes, etc. improperly disposed of by a radiopharmacy or hospital directly into the trash may NOT be accepted. - Industrial, military or commercial use radionuclides may NOT be accepted into the landfill.
+Such materials in vials, syringes, etc. improperly disposed of by a radiopharmacy or hospital directly into the trash may NOT be accepted.
+If Medical Use-Radionuclides that have been excreted from a medical patient are suspected to have caused an alarm, the procedures in Section 14.2 will be followed for potential acceptance of the material. - Industrial, military or commercial use radionuclides may NOT be accepted into the landfill.
 Examples are luminous dials or markers (radium), static eliminators or thickness gauges (strontium-90, krypton-85, etc.), non-destructive testing or medical sources (cesium-137, cobalt-60, iridium-192, etc.), uranium counterweights, exit signs, commercial smoke detectors, thoriated aircraft engines, welding rods, etc. Inadvertent or purposeful disposal of such materials must be reported to the NYSDEC and NYSDOT. - Liquids containing elevated concentrations of radioactivity, such as gas well brine, are NOT acceptable for disposal.

 Immediately after the investigation, the staff member will notify the District Manager or Operations Manager via telephone or email if such officials desire such notification.
-The site staff will work cooperatively with the regulatory agencies to determine the best course of action at the time of the alarm notification.
+The site staff will work cooperatively with the NYSDEC RMM to determine the best course of action at the time of the alarm notification.